Here's what you need to know about sensitive information at TTS.

 It's okay to publish IAM roles, policies, and group names as long as who belongs to those is not attached to the information.
 This helps deter spear phishing.
 You may store this information in a private repository.

-If you aren't sure whether something is sensitive information, ask #infrastructure for advice first.
+If you aren't sure whether something is sensitive information, ask , external,TTS-only, #infrastructure for advice first.
 Please don't include the potentially sensitive information in Slack.

 If you inadvertently come into the possession of classified information (Secret, Top Secret, etc.), you should immediately follow our security incident process.